Wololoeren/Distastic-Rules/README.md

 **Spillover damage**: Unique damage instants without an attacker, it is conveted from "damage" and "extra damage" leftover when a player dies.

 ## Triggers
-When: Effect is applied with the result (pause ongoing execution resolve then add this result to the ongoing result  then continue).
+**When**: Effect is applied with the result (pause ongoing execution resolve then add this result to the ongoing result then continue).
-Before: Effect is applied before result. (pause the ongoing execution then full resolve this effect then continue)
-After: Effect is applied after result. (pause this execution until the ongoing execution is fully resolved)
+**Before**: Effect is applied before result. (pause the ongoing execution then full resolve this effect then continue) **After**: Effect is applied after result. (pause this execution until the ongoing execution is fully resolved)

-"You" or "yourself" is alway implied unless otherwise is stated.
-Discard: place the card face up on top of the discard pile for it respected card type.
-Remove: remove the card from play, the card cannot be draw by any means.
-The current target: the player or players who is target of an attack this turn.
-This class: refers to the class on which the ability is written.
-Additional Targets: Some abilities allow for selecting additional target theses are only subejct to results specified by you abilities.

 # Recommendations
 **Reducting Complexity**: The more classes in play the more overwhelhming and time consuming the game can become it is recommended to set an upper limit for classes, especialy for games with many players or new players.